promptfoo/promptfoo-docs/docs/configuration/scenarios.md

 # Scenarios

-`scenarios` enable you to group a set of data along with a set of tests that should be run on that data.
+The `scenarios` configuration lets you group a set of data along with a set of tests that should be run on that data.
 This is useful for when you want to test a wide range of inputs with the same set of tests.

 ## Example